 In sum it will be a quiet Apple Maps year for Japanese users.
 The iOS 16 UI tweaks are nice to have, Look Around will get the new extensions currently being mapped (minus private roads), maybe Real-Time Transit will get real.
 Definitely no new maps for Japan and the big indoor station mapping effort remains a mystery.
 Perhaps we’ll find out what Apple is up on that front at WWDC23, but that’s another story for another time.

-Japan is finally getting Live Text.
-Visual Lookup is still missing but the new, fun to play with Visual Lookup ‘lift subjects from picture backgrounds’ is listed works just fine.
-It’s great that Live Text supports Japanese but test scans with vertical Japanese text with iOS 16 beta 1 all failed.
-Hopefully the feature will improve before the final release because Live Text Japanese will be pretty useless without robust vertical text support.
+Japan finally got Live Text and Visual Lookup.
+While it’s great that Live Text supports Japanese language, it doesn’t support vertical Japanese text which means there are lots of times when it won’t work.
+Basically Live Text Japanese is pretty useless without robust vertical text support.
 And yes it’s depressing to think that iOS and macOS in 2022 still cannot do precise multilingual vertical text selection that QuickDraw GX could do back in 1993.

 It’s weird that Apple is advertising transit cards and low fare balance warnings as a new Maps feature.
 I guess it’s new when it’s new for America.
 Apple Maps has had low fare warnings for Suica since the October 2016 iOS 10.1 update.
 The add new card part is new either but low fare warnings aren’t working in beta 1.
 Bottom line: there is no new transit functionality such as granular route selection, sorting etc., thought the UI is improved and more compact.
 Walking directions have also added elevation information.
 As Japan is missing from the WWDC22 announced list of countries getting New Maps this year (countries like Saudi Arabia that have yet to see an Apple Maps Image Collection van), Japan will continue to be the Apple Maps challenged country.
 I’m pretty sure Taiwan will get New Maps long before Japan does, if ever.